 Article published on 13 January 2020

-Last week the Proludic Family got together for their annual Company Day event, something akin to a conference, but with a bit of Proludic style added.
+Last week the Proludic Family got together for their annual Company Day event.
+This was something akin to a conference, but with a bit of Proludic style added.

-This year was another successful day, where 45 valued staff members converged to discuss the outcomes from 2019, which saw us install a record number of play & activity areas and put plans in place for the coming year.
+This year we held another successful company day, where 45 valued staff members converged to discuss the outcomes from 2019.
+Last year saw us install a record number of play & activity areas and put plans in place for the coming year.

 Following a morning of insightful presentations about our new ranges and product additions, #TeamProludic then split into 6 groups in the afternoon to compete for a ‘Trophy Prize’.
 We set ourselves the challenge to reposition and relaunch our already popular MUSA (Multi-Use Sports Area) offering and give it a make-over to appeal to the changing needs of the consumer for the next decade.